 Where do we camp once on the Rubicon Trail?

-Once you get to Rubicon Springs Main Camp, a camp host will help assist you in finding a camp site.
+Once you get to Rubicon Springs Main Camp, a camp host will assist you in finding a camp site.
 Rubicon Springs is the midpoint of the Rubicon Trail.
 For example, your trip departs Tuesday you will drive the Rubicon Trail until you reach Rubicon Springs.
-You will then set up camp and stay camped there for the duration of the trip.
-Thursday you will break down camp, and you will drive the Rubicon Trail back out to Loon Lake.
+You will then set up camp and stay camped there for the duration of the event.
+Thursday you will break down camp and drive the Rubicon Trail back out to Loon Lake.

 What type of activities will there be once in camp?